Tenerife is famous for its great sandy beaches, sunny weather, stunning blue sky and all-inclusive, fancy sea resorts.

 You can check available hotels here:

-4. Visit La Orotava
+7. Visiting La Orotava

-This town is famous for its charming little streets, narrow and hilly, perfect for walks!
+La Orotava is famous for its charming little streets, narrow and hilly, perfect for walks!
 If you're fond of architecture, you'll feel like home there - beautiful buildings and red roofs reflect Tenerife's colonial history.

 This part of the island has always been the most densely populated and the richest.
 After Spanish conquistadores took over this town, many wealthy families from Europe started to settle in La Orotava (totally not surprising - who wouldn't like to live in such paradise?).